Silence-Rain/Algorithmic_Programming_Practice/Leetcode/array/solution.md

   - When `nums[mid] < target <= nums[mid + 1]`, we can determine the proper insert position to be `mid + 1`

+- \#66 Plus One

+  Basic idea: `List.map()`, list comprehensions

+- \#118 Pascal's Triangle

+  Basic idea: Simple iterative solution

+- \#119 Pascal's Triangle II

+  Basic idea: Simple iterative solution, only need to save last row

+- \#697 Degree of an Array

+  Basic idea: Hash table

+  - Traverse the array.
+Calculate each element's frequency, start index, and end index, then save into a hash table
+  - Traverse the hash table, find the most frequent element, return the distance between its start index and end index

 ### Medium

 - \#11 Container With Most Water